CumulusNetworks/docs/content/cumulus-linux-516/Whats-New/_index.md

 ### Upgrade Requirements

-You can use {{<link url="Upgrading-Cumulus-Linux/#optimized-image-upgrade" text="optimized image upgrade">}} to upgrade the switch to Cumulus Linux 5.16 from Cumulus Linux 5.12 and later.
+You can use {{<link url="Upgrading-Cumulus-Linux/#optimized-image-upgrade" text="optimized image upgrade">}} and {{<link url="Upgrading-Cumulus-Linux/#package-upgrade" text="package upgrade ">}} to upgrade the switch to Cumulus Linux 5.16 from Cumulus Linux 5.13 and later.

-You can use {{<link url="Upgrading-Cumulus-Linux/#package-upgrade" text="package upgrade ">}} to upgrade the switch to Cumulus Linux 5.16 from the following releases.
 Package upgrade supports ISSU (warm boot) for these upgrade paths.
-- Cumulus Linux 5.15
-- Cumulus Linux 5.14
-- Cumulus Linux 5.13

 To upgrade to Cumulus Linux 5.16 from a release that does not support package upgrade or optimized image upgrade, you can install an image with {{<link url="Upgrading-Cumulus-Linux/#onie-image-upgrade" text="ONIE">}}.